-Vintage Wine Estates CMO on Potential Lasting Impacts from COVID-19
+Vintage Wine Estates CMO on Potential Lasting Impacts from Current Crisis

 Yesterday, your editor spoke with VWE cmo Jessica Kogan to discuss the impact she’s seeing and how VWE is responding so far.